 Liverpool star admits he looks up to Cristiano Ronaldo for inspirationFootball

-- He made 31 appearances, scoring five goals and providing six assists
+He scored five goals and notched up six assists before he left.

 He then was signed by the English Premier League side before making a big-money move to Real Madrid.
 No matter where he has gone, Ronaldo continues to hold a special place in the hearts of Sporting fans.